tmy-ide/qr-code-component/README.md

 - Analyze the reference/brainstorm
 - Start with markup with HTML5
 - Create all styles with CSS
-- Touch up/delete any unnecessary codes
+- Touch up/remove any redundant codes

 ### Built with